Audemars Piguet icon

 The revolution of the third millennium

 With Nick Faldo in 1990, Audemars Piguet embarked on a great love story with golf.
-Nowadays, the champion is no longer part of the maison’s ambassadors but the TEAM AP GOLF is one of the most powerful of the professional golf tours.
+Nowadays, the champion is no longer part of the Maison’s ambassadors but the TEAM AP GOLF is one of the most powerful of the professional golf tours.

 The iconic bezel of the Royal Oak Jumbo Extra-Thin 39 mm in steel.